itselts/adventofcode/2022/README.md

 ### Part 1
 - Dijkstra's on elevation grid
 - Can also do it via a very light-weight BFS
+    - Dijkstra's is  a BFS algorithm.
+Anytime a point gets added to the stack, it has actually found the shortest distance to that point.
-    - Implementing Dijkstra's via BFS is very helpful
+    - Implementing Dijkstra's via BFS is very helpful.
 - Creative way in handling directional movement with complex numbers, and handling cases when you are on the edge.

 ### Part 2
 - If done via BFS, can just do a BFS for each "a" position given it is very light-weight.
+- Dijkstra for each point is a lot slower.

 ## Day 13 - Distress Signal
 ### Part 1